Manage application attributes

-The list of known attributes for the application will display and resemble:
+The list of known attributes for the application displays and is similar to:

 . . .

-- From the available set of attributes choose one of:
+- From the available set of attributes, select any one of the following options:

 Add a new attribute Delete an existing attribute Modify an existing attribute Test an attribute set